randeelayosa/coworking/README.md

 * _Include verbiage of inclusivity and the amenities offered that cater to a cohesive space._

 #### _Outside Inspiration_
-* _I researched co-working spaces around the area and kept note of what I wanted to emulate and avoid._
+* _I researched co-working spaces around the Portland area and kept note of what I wanted to emulate and avoid._
   * _The Crossing - layout/aesthetic, color scheme_
   * _CENTRL Office - layout, page info provided_
   * _Liquid Space - amenities block at bottom of page_